arabold/serverless-sentry-plugin/README.md

 in the examples above.

 ### Raven throws an uncaught error: Cannot read property 'user' of undefined
-Raven is not initialized properly.
-If you're running in a local environment try setting the `filterLocal` option to `false`.
+Raven is not initialized correctly.
+If you use `raven-node` directly you must either pass in the `Raven` class to the `RavenLambdaWrapper.handler()` function as shown in step 2 above, or manually initialize your instance of the raven module.

+### I'm testing my Raven integration locally but no errors or messages are reported
+Check out the `filterLocal` configuration setting.
+If you test Raven locally and want to make sure your messages are sent, set this flag to `false`.
+Once done testing, don't forget to switch it back to `true` as otherwise you'll spam your Sentry projects with meaningless errors of local code changes.

 ## Version History